 Instructions

 - When the onions are softened, add the Brussel sprouts and the remaining oil (you may need to do this in batches depending on the size of your skillet).
 Saute briefly until they begin to wilt down, and you can fit all the Brussels in the skillet.
-Add the mustard, fennel, the remaining ⅛ teaspoon of salt, and pepper and stir to coat.½ tablespoon Dijon mustard, ¼ teaspoon crushed fennel seeds, ¼ teaspoon Kosher or fine sea salt, divided, plus more to taste, ⅛ teaspoon fresh ground pepper, plus more to taste
+Add the mustard, fennel, the remaining ⅛ teaspoon of salt, and pepper and stir to coat.1 tablespoon extra virgin olive oil, ½ tablespoon Dijon mustard, ¼ teaspoon crushed fennel seeds, ⅛ teaspoon fresh ground pepper, plus more to taste, ⅛ teaspoon Kosher or fine sea salt

 - Saute the Brussels, turning occasionally until browned (allowing the Brussel sprouts to cook for a few minutes before stirring so the bottoms get crispy), about 12-14 minutes.
 Stir in the thyme.1 teaspoon fresh thyme